EntySec/Ghost/README.md

 for you to master the Ghost Framework.
 ```

-* Device password removal.
+* Device passcode removal.

 ```
-Ghost Framework can be used to remove the remote Android device password if it was forgotten.
+Ghost Framework can be used to remotely remove the passcode of an Android device if it has been forgotten.
 ```

 * Device shell access.